DeveloperDunne/sports-snaps_frontend/README.md

 ## Design

+During the design phase I wanted to prioritize the below points.

+* Simple Navigation: The navigation bar to be clear with icons to help users find the features.
+I wanted the site users to be able to navigate easily via the 'Search Bar' and 'Categories" dropdown menu.

+* Muted Color Palette: The color scheme to be a muted color palette to put the focus on the content.

 ### Wireframes
 Balsamiq was used to design the websites look before implementing.
 I designed them on a desktop and mobile to ensure users could navigate easily and the website looked good on all devices.